Architecture Drift Detection: Keep Your Code Aligned with Design

 - Is drift getting better or worse over time?

-- Did a specific sprint or release cause a significant drop?
+- Did a specific sprint or release cause a drop?

 The Role of Drift Detection in AI-Assisted Development